Brazil: Social Justice and Sustainable Development

 Movement of Landless Rural Workers (MST) Homestay

 During their educational excursion to a rural MST settlement, students stay with working families and meet with movement leaders to learn about the importance of the MST movement and the challenges facing that community.
+Often, students are able to actively participate in their homestay families’ agricultural activities, such as milking cows, harvesting crops, or taking cattle to pasture.

 Other accommodations during the program include hostels, private homes, and/or small hotels.